GStreamer/gstreamer/markdown/splitup.md

   THE UGLY

 <div align="right"><i>When you have to shoot, shoot.
 Don't talk.</i></div>

 There are times when the world needs a color between black and white.
 Quality code to match the good's, but two-timing, backstabbing and ready to sell your freedom down the river.
 These plug-ins might have a patent noose around their neck, or a lock-up license, or any other problem that makes you think twice about shipping them.

 We don't call them ugly because we like them less.
-Does a mother love her son less because he's not as pretty as the other ones ?
+Does a mother love her son less because he's not as pretty as the other ones?
 No - she commends him on his great personality.
 These plug-ins are the life of the party.
 And we'll still step in and set them straight if you report any unacceptable behaviour - because there are two kinds of people in the world, my friend: those with a rope around their neck and the people who do the cutting.